Curious-explorer/Band_Generator_Code/README.md

 Run this code to get to know the answer!!!<br>
 Just follow given steps -<br>
 1. If you want to develop code by yourself -
-    1. In first line greet the user - `print('Hello!!')`
+    1. In first line greet the user -<br>
+    `print('Hello!!')`
-    2. Ask them about their city -
+    2. Ask them about their city -<br>
     `city_name = input("What is the name of the city that you grew up in?\n")`
-    3. Ask them about their pet's name -
+    3. Ask them about their pet's name -<br>
     `pet_name = input("What was the name of your first pet?\n")`
-    4. Print the band name as combination of city name plus pet's name - `print("Your band name = "+city_name.title()+" "+pet_name.title())`
+    4. Print the band name as combination of city name plus pet's name -<br>
+    `print("Your band name = "+city_name.title()+" "+pet_name.title())`

 2. If you just want the code -